 for other legal help.

-8:30 a.m. to 4:30 p.m., Monday through Friday.
+8:00 a.m. to 4:30 p.m., Monday through Friday at the King County Courthouse in Seattle and the Maleng Regional Justice Center in Kent.
 You must have your court summons with you if you arrive after 4:15 p.m. for an interview or you will need to return the next day with your court summons.
+Hours are 8:00 a.m. to 4:00 p.m. at Juvenile Court on East Alder in Seattle.
 No appointment is necessary.

 Can I get a telephone interview?